 You should fast for at least six hours (and preferably overnight) before the procedure to make sure you have an empty stomach, which is necessary for the best examination.
 Your doctor will give you precise instructions about how to prepare.

-You should talk to your doctor about medications you take regularly and any allergies you have to medications, or intravenous contrast material.
+You should talk to your doctor about the medications you take regularly and any allergies you have to medications or intravenous contrast material.
 Although an allergy doesn’t prevent you from having ERCP, it’s important to discuss it with your doctor prior to the procedure.

 Also, be sure to tell your doctor if you have heart or lung conditions, or other major diseases.